smolquants/papr-review-2023-02/review/funding-rates.md

 where `f_perp > 0` would mean getting paid funding to short the perp.

-No arb means this `y` should go to zero over time, so would expect the PAPR funding rate to be
+No arb means this `y` should go to zero over time, so would expect the NFT-backed papr funding rate to be

 ```
 f_papr = f_perp / LTV + r * (1 - 1/LTV)